The Virgin Beach of Calaguas Island

 Trivia: Vinzons town was first called Tacboan, later renamed Indan.
 It was changed to Vinzons after Wenceslao Q. Vinzons, a former governor of Camarines and guerilla leader executed by the Japanese in World War II.
 Vinzons Hall in the University of the Philippines (UP) in Diliman is named after him.

-Note: there's no electricity and mobile phone signal on the island :(
+Note: there's no electricity.
+Smart mobile phone signal can be received at a marked point on the beach :(

-How to get to Calaguas Group of Islands, Vinzons, Camarines Norte:
+How to get to Calaguas Island, Vinzons, Camarines Norte:

 Calaguas Island can also be reach by a boat ride, about two hours, from Daet's Bagasbas Beach